Pinku-code/Pinku-code/README.md

 </p>

 <p align="center">
-  <small>To implement a theme switcher in your projects, you can use <a href="https://www.npmjs.com/package/darkmode-js">darkmode-js</a> or similar libraries.
-See example below:</small>
+  <small>To implement a theme switcher in your projects, you can use the <a href="https://www.npmjs.com/package/darkmode-js">darkmode-js</a> library.
+Here's an example of how to use it:</small>
 </p>

 <pre>